Crochet Patterns from Knitting with Chopsticks

 • 6 mm / US J–10 hook

-• Worsted weight yarn: Royal Zeeman yarn (100% acrylic, 100g/3.5oz, 241m/264yd):
+• Worsted weight yarn: Royal Zeeman yarn (100% acrylic, 100g/3.5oz, 241m/264yd)

 Hometown Cardigan

-The Hometown Chunky Cardigan crochet pattern is an easy oversized sweater that you can throw over anything.
-Featuring a simple rectangular construction with stitched on sleeves, it's nearly seamless with eyelets and puffs on the sleeve to make it extra special.
-It's the perfect project for beginners wanting to try their hand at garment making.
+Featuring a simple rectangular construction with stitched on sleeves, it’s nearly seamless with eyelets and puffs on the sleeve to make it extra special.
+It’s the perfect project for beginners wanting to try their hand at garment making.

 • sizes XS/S, M/L, XL/2XL, 3XL/4XL, 5XL/6XL